Cryptographic inventory, exposure class, data lifetime, and CBOM-ready evidence.

 Cyber insurers are expanding security control requirements annually.
 Proactive quantum risk management strengthens coverage terms

 Quantum risk is no longer theoretical.
-It has been formally documented by federal regulators, creating a clear fiduciary obligation for board directors.
+It has been formally documented by federal agencies, which raises the expected governance bar for visibility, ownership, and migration oversight.

 Directors must stay informed about known, material risks.
 Quantum computing risk is now documented by NIST, NSA, and the White House.